 6. Love for pets crosses borders and continents

 More than 70 million European households have a pet, and the European pet food industry generates revenues of 24 billion euros.
-With the second largest pet population in the world, Brazil’s pet market generated $5.4 billion in revenue in 2015.
+With the second largest pet population in the world, Brazil’s pet market generated $5.4 billion in revenue in a single year.
 Not to be left out, the pet industry in China (with 289 million pets) is forecasted to grow by more than half.

 OTHER RESOURCES FOR PET STORES